shabbyrobe/msgpgen/README.rst

 - All the same arguments as the old generator

+It differs:

+- ``ignore`` and ``shim`` directives must be declared using the full package path.

 It adds:

 - Support for non-local identifiers, by simply generating the code for those identifiers in the relevant package.

 - Automatic shimming of primitives

+- Automatic handling of interface types

 - Silencing spurious warnings